 I would call it “slightly uphill” to get out there, but it was much more gradual than I expected – there was only one “steep” section about 50 feet long, and even then it was not all that steep.

-Learn more about pedestrian and cyclist access to the new East span of the Bay Bridge.
+The path will be closed intermittently on weekdays while demolition activities occur.
+Learn more about hours and pedestrian and cyclist access to the East span of the Bay Bridge.
 Don't forget to pack water and sunscreen!

 Is it the ride bike-trailer friendly?